 As time goes on and research surrounding illegal substances becomes more intense, scientists have learned that addiction is more than just a “crime”; addiction is a disease.
 There has also been scientific research discussing the connection between addiction and genetics.
 Putting someone in jail for having an addiction would be just like putting someone in jail for having diabetes or dealing with bipolar disorder; it’s cruel and unusual punishment.

 How to Fight Drug Use

 Research has shown that treating addiction, instead of punishing the individual, does a better job at fighting the drug epidemic.
 Modern medications have been found effective at diminishing drug addiction, such as Suboxone for opioid addiction and Disulfiram for alcohol addiction.
-Along with administering medication in a safe and medically monitored setting, individual and group therapy has a great impact on long-term sobriety.
-For example, Cognitive Behavioral Therapy provides a strong basis for an individual to learn about the roots of their drug addiction and focus the mind on positive thought patterns.
+Along with administering medication in a safe and medically monitored setting, therapy has down great progress in helping individuals fight back against their addictions.
+For example, Cognitive Behavioral Therapy provides a strong basis for an individual to learn about the roots of their drug addiction.
 Through therapy, they can find out more about why they engage in such unhealthy habits and learn new ways to cope with the struggles they may have going on in their lives.

 Even though the “war on drugs” has been in place for over 100 years, it appears as though the people have yet to win.
-With drug epidemics devastating inner-city neighborhoods and the effects of Nixon’s mass incarceration tactics affecting families to this day, the war on drugs has done more harm than good to the U.S. As studies have shown in the past, treating drug addiction is far more effective than punishing drug addicts.
-By utilizing modern medicines and intensive therapy treatment modalities, an individual can learn the “why” behind their drug addiction and have a better chance a fulfilling, drug-free life.
+With drug epidemics devastating inner-city neighborhoods and the effects of Nixon’s mass incarceration tactics affecting families to this day, the war on drugs has done more harm and good to the U.S. As studies have shown in the past, treating drug addiction is far more effective than punishing drug addicts.
+By utilizing modern medicines and intensive therapy like Cognitive Behavioral Therapy, an individual can learn the “why” behind their drug addiction and have a better chance a fulfilling, drug-free life.